SleentOS/compTIA-Acronyms-Privacy-Policy/README.md

 ## Introduction

-This privacy policy ("Policy") describes how we collect, use, share, and protect your information when you use our CompTIA Acronyms app on your iOS or Android device.
+This privacy policy ("Policy") describes how we collect, use, share, and protect your information when you use our CompTIA Acronyms app on your device.